 Numeracy is an area of the curriculum which requires explicit instruction.
-We engage in explicit Numeracy and Maths blocks at least three times per week to support students to know and understand the building blocks of mathematical concepts.
+We engage in explicit Numeracy and Maths blocks four-five times per week to support students to know and understand the building blocks of mathematical concepts.
 Students also learn mathematical concepts through inquiry learning with a focus on problem solving and using mathematical thinking in context.

 The planning and programming of Mathematics is designed to give students opportunities to:

 -Develop strong numeracy skills in all areas of the ‘Big Ideas in Number’

 -Allow for the development of the proficiencies: understanding, fluency, problem solving, reasoning

 -Develop positive dispositions and transferable skills for powerful learning

 We work with the ‘Big Ideas in Number’ guidelines to support students to develop strong number sense and skills.

 1. Trusting the Count: developing flexible mental objects for the numbers 0 to 10.

 2. Place-value: the importance of moving beyond counting by ones, the structure of the base 10 numeration system.